 Instructions on preparing the manuscript (including, tables, figures, references, metrics and abstracts) appear in the Publication Manual of the American Psychological Association (6th edition).

 In addition to articles, the Student Corner will feature up to two SASP chapter or individual members in each issue of the School Psychologist.
-To be considered for a feature, please contact the SASP membership chair, Annie Biehl.
+To be considered for a feature, please contact the SASP Membership Chair, Jessie Kotik.

 SASP is seeking a select number of adjunct student reviewers for the Student Corner.
-If you are interested, please send a CV and cover letter to Alexandria Muldrew.
+If you are interested, please send a CV and cover letter to Cydney Quinn.